azzan-amin-97/FastAPI_Async_Celery/README.md

-# Flask Asynchronous Task with Celery and Flower
+# FastAPI Asynchronous Task with Celery, RabbitMQ, AWS RDS and Flower API
-Implementation of celery background task using Python Flask Framework and monitor the tasks using Flower
+Implementation of celery background task using FastAPI and monitor the tasks using Flower.
+The RabbitMQ service will used as the message broker and Amazon RDS as the backend database.